Updated 16/09/2020 – Sessions restarting soon.

 •Work towards your Duke of Edinburgh Award or Arts Award

 Do you have a physical disability and would like to play in the Boccia England’s regional / national competitions?
-(Ages 8-99) Sessions run on the second and fourth Sunday of the month from 11am-3pm.
+(Ages 8-99)

 For further information please contact:

 Based at Friargate Theatre, in central York, we run courses for young actors aged 11-18.
 We run three courses taking place throughout school term times: juniors, seniors and additional needs sessions.

 We offer a free trial session for anyone interested in joining us, simply give our Youth Theatre Director, Abi Oscroft a call.

 Snappy offer play and recreation opportunities to Children and Young people (aged 5-19) with disability, learning and other additional needs.
 We operate in all school holidays and Thursday evenings & Saturdays.

 We also run in half term but this would be specialist arts or drama groups (and depends on funding)